ttscoff/bunch/using-bunch/menu.md

 The "Force" commands cause the Bunch to execute its open or close items even if it's already open or closed.

-Clearing a checkmark causes the Bunch to register as closed without executing its close items.
+Clearing a check mark causes the Bunch to register as closed without executing its close items.
 This will also remove it from the list of Bunches to restore if "Remember Open Bunches" is enabled.

 Holding any modifier combination while the menu is open will display its function at the top of the menu as a reminder.

-{% hovergif /images/menumodifiers.gif "Animation showing menu with modifier keys held" "Pressing modifier keys" %}
+{% hovergif /images/menumodifiers.mp4 "Animation showing menu with modifier keys held" "Pressing modifier keys" %}

 ## Bunch